Best Canon wide-angle lenses

 |

-The latest ultra-wide-angle lens for a Canon APS-C DSLR which appears to be a good choice for people on a tight budget.
+The last ultra-wide-angle lens for Canon APS-C DSLRs on this list looks like a good choice for people on a tight budget.
 This second version is much better than the first 10-20mm from Sigma.
-This ultra-wide-angle lens has a nice fixed aperture of f/3.5, which will help you in low light conditions.
+This ultra-wide-angle lens has a useful constant aperture of f/3.5, which will help you in low light conditions.

-Of course, there are other wide-angle lenses for APS-C cameras, but these are the four I would advise you to consider.
+Of course, there are other wide-angle lenses for APS-C cameras, but these are the four I would recommend considering.
 You can also look at the Tokina 11-20mm f/2.8 Pro Dx.
 Here is a summary and comparative table of the main characteristics of the lenses mentioned above.

 Lens Focallength Max.Aperture Weight